hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 estimated incidents of rape.
 That is ~0.235 arrests per incident, or ~23.5 arrests per 100 incidents.
 The 2013 arrests data also has 57,925 arrests for "Sex offenses (except rape and prostitution)," which probably includes statutory rape and other forms of sexual assault.

-[FBI UCR offenses cleared data][fbi-clearances2013] does not specify the number of people turned over to courts for prosecution.
-The definition of a cleared offense includes, but is not limited to, being referred to a prosecutor, and data on the number of each type of clearance is not provided.
+Here are portions of definitions from the

-Here are portions of the definitions :
+[FBI UCR offenses cleared data][fbi-clearances2013] :

 > In the FBI’s Uniform Crime Reporting (UCR) Program, law enforcement agencies
 > can clear, or “close,” offenses in one of two ways: by arrest or by